 Delegated authority to sign as a designated representative shall be in writing and submitted to the President.
-All contracts and contract amendments, must be approved by University General Counsel pursuant to State Board of Higher Education Policy 840.
-Any contract document, lease agreement, etc., not bearing an authorized signature will not be binding to the Attorney assigned to NDSU approved form contracts don't need further approval unless they are changed.
+All contracts and contract amendments, must be approved by the Assistant Attorney General pursuant to State Board of Higher Education Policy 840.
+Any contract document, lease agreement, etc., not bearing an authorized signature will not be binding to the University.
+Assistant Attorney General approved form contracts don't need further approval unless they are changed.

 Written delegation must specify area of contract authority by position and/or name and be reviewed by the delegator when person in that position changes.